hashicorp/terraform-provider-azurerm/website/docs/r/iot_time_series_insights_event_source_iothub.html.markdown

 * `event_source_resource_id` - (Required) Specifies the resource id where events will be coming from.

-* `key_name` - (Required) Specifies the name of the Shared Access Policy key that grants the Time Series Insights service access to the IotHub.
+* `shared_access_key_name` - (Required) Specifies the name of the Shared Access key that grants the Event Source access to the IotHub.

 * `shared_access_key` - (Required) Specifies the value of the Shared Access Policy key that grants the Time Series Insights service read access to the IotHub.